 Tonto Natural Bridge State Park features one of the largest natural bridges in the world--a true geological wonder.
 The 56 m (183 ft) tall arch is the result of thousands of year of erosion.
 The park has a picnic area as well as observation points.
 Take to the hiking trails to explore the area around and under the bridge and to admire the rock formations.
 One of the trails leads to a small waterfall.
 The hikes are not too long, but some are steep, and the ground might be wet and slippery.
 Be sure to bring enough water and wear hiking boots.
-Put Tonto Natural Bridge State Park and other Payson attractions into our Payson vacation trip planner, and watch your holiday take shape.
+Work out when and for how long to visit Tonto Natural Bridge State Park and other Payson attractions using our handy Payson trip planner.

 Create a full itinerary - for free!

 This is a neat place for an adventure.
 The bridge is breath taking and there is another waterfall a short distance from the bridge (still within the park).
 You can view the bridge from 4 vantage...

 This is a neat place for an adventure.
 The bridge is breath taking and there is another waterfall a short distance from the bridge (still within the park).
 You can view the bridge from 4 vantage... more »

 This place is amazing, nice short ride (for Arizona, at least LOL) from Payson.
 It's is an incredible view when you get down to the bottom of the ravine, well worth the price and trip to see it